 - through a management plan including all stakeholders and detailing long-term project strategies, including a business plan, measures of success and criteria for program termination, and distribution/ownership issues.

-As part of our Conservation Needs Assessment process, we have developed an easy to use checklist that should be utilised prior to the commencement of any ex situ conservation breeding program for amphibians.
+As part of our Conservation Needs Assessment process, we have developed an easy to use checklist that should be utilized prior to the commencement of any ex situ conservation breeding program for amphibians.
 If, and only if, all of the critical program aspects can be met for a species, should a new program be implemented.
+AArk’s program implementation tool has been updated and expanded and is a useful resource for checking how prepared your institution is to manage a conservation program for a particular species.
+It is a series of questions which help you to identify any components of setting up an ex situ conservation program which might not have been considered, or which might be somewhat lacking.
+Thirty-nine questions are grouped in eleven sections, although not all questions need to be answered – depending on responses to previous questions, subsequent questions may not be appropriate and are then hidden.

 See the Establishing Ex Situ Amphibian Programs page for additional information on implementing amphibian conservation programs.